stassa/thelma/README.md

 'B'/2, the terminals in the a^nb^n language, are given as background knowledge in the experiment file.

-Conceptually, the function of the background knowledge is to constraint the search to hypotheses that satisfy the cirterion that the background knowledge definitions and the hypothesis must entail all positive examples, and none of the negative examples.
+Conceptually, the function of the background knowledge is to constrain the search to hypotheses that satisfy the cirterion that the background knowledge definitions and the hypothesis must entail all positive examples, and none of the negative examples.